220118-UTA-JAVA-GCP-EM/NotesAndDemos/Week2/sql.md

 -   MAX(Column): returns the max value of that column
 -   MIN(Column): returns the min value of that column
--   AVG(Column): returnds the average value of that column
+-   AVG(Column): returns the average value of that column
 -   SUM(Column): adds and returns the sum of the values in the column
 -   COUNT(column): returns the number of elements in that column